aliftype/punk-otf/README.md

 Since 2010 was the 2⁵ anniversary of TeX, each lower case letter have 2⁵ variants, 2⁴ for each upper case and 2³ for the rest.

+Unfortunately, the randomize feature is not widely supported (HarfBuzz supports it, as well as some other less widely used applications).
-Unfortunately, the randomize feature is virtually unsupported by applications, so only the default shapes will be shown in most applications.
+In applications not supporting the randomize feature, only default shapes will be shown.

 The original METAFONT sources were adapted to a more MetaPost friendly form by Taco Hoekwater et al.